 We strongly encourage you to seek advice and support from the Students’ Representative Council as soon as you are notified about an alleged offence.
 The SRC advisors have a good deal of experience in dealing with such cases.

-Q: I have been accused of cheating or having a prohibited item in an exam.
+Q: I have been accused of exam misconduct.
 What will happen?

 A: Most cases of exam misconduct are dealt with by the Senate Assessors.
 You will be asked to attend a meeting with two Assessors; a member of the Senate Office will take notes and you can bring a supporter with you to the meeting.
 You will be sent a copy of the Invigilator’s Report together with a copy or photograph of any evidence found.
 You will be asked to explain what has happened and why it happened.
 The Senate Assessors will decide whether an offence has occurred and, if they agree it has, they will apply a penalty.
 A typical penalty for an offence of this type is the award of Grade H for the exam, with no resit opportunity.
 This can have very serious consequences and could stop you from getting your degree, so please make sure you do not have any prohibited materials with you in an exam, including in pockets.
 The regulations forbid bringing inappropriate materials into an exam room, and so a penalty can be applied whether or not you have been seen using the materials, and whether or not you say you did not intend to bring them.
-Be particularly careful of borrowing items from other students – check them thoroughly to ensure the other student has not written in/on them as your failure to check will not be accepted as an excuse.
+Be particularly careful of borrowing items from other students, particularly dictionaries – check them thoroughly to ensure the other student has not written in/on them as your failure to check, or the fact that the item does not belong to you, will not be accepted as an excuse.

 You will be told the decision and any penalty at the meeting, and will receive a letter within about a week.
 You will have the right to appeal against the penalty and your letter will explain how to do this.